hiddencilantro/paperless-paper-chart-EMR/README.md

 2. Run `bundle install` to require all dependencies from the Gemfile
 3. Run `rake db:setup`
 4. Run `rake db:migrate`
-5. (Optional) Run `rake db:seed` if you'd like to seed some dummy data.
+5. (Optional) Run `rake db:seed` if you'd like to seed some data. *Please create the first Provider account before you seed.

 ## Using Paperless Paper Chart (locally)